Skip to main content

 20+ W-2 CARPENTERS

-In-house finish carpenters who match original trim profiles, integrate new work with old-growth hardwood floors, and handle the custom cottage details that define Old Southeast homes.
+20+ W-2 finish carpenters on Revolution’s payroll who match original trim profiles, integrate new work with old-growth hardwood floors, and handle the custom cottage details that define Old Southeast homes.

 OPEN-BOOK T&M PRICING